 Anxiety begins with your thoughts and spreads throughout your body.
 Your imagination starts to run away with you.
 Your mind exaggerates what could happen.
 Your anxiety levels begin to rise.

 You begin breathing faster, taking shallower breaths.
 This can lead to hyperventilation.
 Your heart rate increases, raising your blood pressure.
 Your body fills with tension as your muscles prepare you for fight or flight.
-At this point, your own anxieties can form a feedback loop to keep you locked in a cycle of fear.
+At this point, your anxieties can form a feedback loop to keep you in a cycle of fear.

 Focusing on your feelings of anxiety overrides your ability to think clearly.
 Your capacity for executive functioning decreases.
 Your level of emotional intelligence drops.

 The problem does not stop here.
-Allowing your thoughts to generate this level of fear and anxiety will create new memories in your brain.
+Allowing your thoughts to generate this fear and anxiety will create new memories in your brain.
 Let me say that again.
 Stressful, emotionally intense memories become permanently stored in your brain.